smudge/decks/railsconf-2022/slides.md

 <!--
 We also connected a test build of our mobile app to a Rails API backed by the same set of personas.

+And so it's the same loading indicator that drops you right into the dashboard.
 -->

 ---